myscale/MyScaleDB/README.md

 * Millisecond search on billion vectors
 * Highly reliable & linearly scalable
 * Hybrid search & complex SQL vector queries
-* Disk-based vector index for high data density[^1]

-See MyScaleDB [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
+See our [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
 Our [open-source benchmark](https://myscale.github.io/benchmark/) provides detailed comparison with other vector database products.

 ## Why build MyScaleDB on top of ClickHouse?